There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 Teaching language: NO

 This course starts in Spring parallel.
 This course has teaching/evaluation in Spring parallel, June block, .

 First time: 2006V

-The student should have knowledge about Norwegian vertebrates and their environmental requirements.
+The student shall have broad knowledge about Norwegian vertebrates and their environmental requirements.

-Learning results are to be achieved in this way: i) Training in identifying species through lab exercises, study visits to the Zoological Museum in Oslo and the Drøbak Aquarium, independent study at the study collection at MINA, and through demonstrations and exercises at the field course. ii) The taxonomical location of the species will be presented through lectures, exhibitions of preparations at laboratory exercises, and study visits to the Zoological Museum in Oslo. iii) The ecology of the species and especially their use of habitat will be presented through lectures, demonstrations and practical exercises in the field course. iv) The relationship between morphology and way of living of Norwegian vertebrates will be covered in the lectures. v) The evolutionary origin and characteristic ecological traits of the species used in Norwegian domestic animal keeping, furbearing animal production, fish rearing, and pet animal keeping will be covered in the lectures.
-Digital learning tools are used, such as teaching videos, multiple choices and interactive videos.
+Teaching consists of lectures, laboratory exercises and field courses.
+Learning outcomes shall be reached as follows: 1) Training in identifying species through lab exercises, study visits to the Zoological Museum in Oslo and the Drøbak Aquarium, independent study at the study collection at MINA, and through demonstrations and exercises at the field course.
+2) The taxonomical location of the species will be presented through lectures, exhibitions of preparations at laboratory exercises, and study visits to the Zoological Museum in Oslo.
+3) The ecology of the species and especially their use of habitat will be presented through lectures, demonstrations and practical exercises in the field course.
+4) The relationship between morphology and way of living of Norwegian vertebrates will be covered in the lectures.
+5) The evolutionary origin and characteristic ecological traits of the species used in Norwegian domestic animal keeping, furbearing animal production, fish rearing, and pet animal keeping will be covered in the lectures.

 The candidate's learning may be supported through academic supervision during the teacher's office hours.
 The teacher and assistants are available during the laboratory exercises and the field course.